nathan-fiscaletti/coattail/README.md

 **"Ride the Coattails"** _To succeed by virtue of association._

-Coattail was based on the practice of ["Coattail Investing" or "Copy Trading"](https://www.investopedia.com/terms/c/coattailinvesting.asp).
-Unlike those practices, which are aimed at mimicking the trades made by well known investors, Coattail targets real-time notification of events.
-While it is only based on this investment practice and **not intended to be used for investment purposes**, it mimics the concept in that an action performed by one party can trigger actions to be performed by one or more other parties.
-Coattail takes this a step further however allowing for a waterfall effect to take place.
+Coattail is a cutting-edge application that draws inspiration from the popular investment strategy known as ["Coattail Investing" or "Copy Trading"](https://www.investopedia.com/terms/c/coattailinvesting.asp).
+While similar practices aim to replicate the trades executed by well-known investors, Coattail takes a different approach by focusing on real-time event notifications.
+While it is not intended for actual investment purposes, Coattail explores the underlying concept of one party's actions triggering subsequent actions by one or more other parties.
+However, Coattail distinguishes itself by introducing a remarkable feature—the ability to create a cascading effect.

-In more technical terms, Coattail is a secure [peer-to-peer](https://en.wikipedia.org/wiki/Peer-to-peer) remote execution and data publication service.
-It's intention is to provide a generic publication mechanism in which subscribers can utilize the publication data in anyway they see fit.
+In more technical terms, Coattail stands as a secure [peer-to-peer](https://en.wikipedia.org/wiki/Peer-to-peer) remote execution and data publication service.
+Its primary objective is to provide subscribers with a flexible and robust publication mechanism, enabling them to utilize the published data in a manner that suits their individual needs and preferences.

+Coattail places great emphasis on security, employing state-of-the-art encryption protocols to ensure the confidentiality and integrity of data transmission.
+This commitment to privacy and reliability ensures that users can trust the information exchanged within the Coattail ecosystem.

+Furthermore, Coattail's peer-to-peer architecture guarantees seamless connectivity and quick delivery of notifications, allowing subscribers to stay constantly updated and respond promptly to relevant events.

+In summary, Coattail is a forward-thinking application that combines the principles of Coattail Investing and Copy Trading with advanced technology.
+It introduces an ecosystem where real-time events trigger actions among users.
+With its secure and efficient peer-to-peer infrastructure, Coattail offers subscribers a versatile publication mechanism.

 ![Preview](./docs/images/preview-2.gif)